yogeshkoli/bucketboard/docs/usage.md

 2. Choose an expiration time for the link (e.g., 1 Hour, 1 Day).
 3. Click **Generate Link**.
 4. Use the copy button to copy the secure URL to your clipboard.

+## Viewing File Properties & Metadata

+Clicking on any file row will open the **Properties Panel** on the right side of the screen.
+This panel displays:
+-   **Details:** File name, size, last modified date, storage class, and the full S3 key.
+-   **Metadata Tags:** View, add, edit, or remove S3 object tags.
+Click "Save Changes" to apply your updates.

+Click the `X` button in the panel or click on the file row again to close it.

+## Storage Analytics

+Click the **bar chart icon** in the header to navigate to the `/dashboard` page.
+This dashboard provides a comprehensive overview of your bucket's usage, including:
+-   Total file count and total size used.
+-   A pie chart showing the distribution of file types.
+-   A bar chart showing the upload trend over time.
+-   A table listing the top 10 largest files in the bucket.

 ## Searching and Filtering